 The popularity of cupro for clothing is rising as an alternative to more expensive fabrics such as linen or silk.
 The rise of fast fashion over the last 20 years made clothing a disposable commodity.

-The fashion industry is the second-largest polluter globally.
+The fashion industry is one of the largest polluter globally.
 It's responsible for huge amounts of textile waste, pollution, and carbon emissions.

 Fortunately, sustainability is gaining traction in the textile and apparel industry.
 Conscious consumers are asking for more eco-friendly products.
 Fashion brands and designers choose more sustainable fabrics.